9dots/9dots.io-pages/Ok18puU.md

   - path: "http://uploads.9dots.io/Ok1J6w8.pdf"
     name: "Posters_and_worksheetsTWSU.1-2.pdf"
 id: "9dots-Ok18puU"
-blurb: Students will learn how to make their murals three dimensional by using the concepts of foreground and background.
+blurb: "Students revisit their initial sketches for their mural to plan for creating a foreground and background.
+This lesson starts by discussing the plans for creating a collaborative mural.
+Then, students use a list of littleBits and the brainstorming handout to choose which littleBits to incorporate.
+After, teach students about foreground and background and how to hide littleBits behind an elevated foreground.
+Students demonstrate learning by creating a plan for their foreground and background with littleBits."
+objective:
-objective: "By the end of the lesson, students will be able to explain the difference between background and foreground, and use those concepts to plan their mural to be three dimensional."
+  - Explain the difference between background and foreground
+  - Use those concepts to plan their mural to be three dimensional
 image: "http://uploads.9dots.io/Ol4C46f_md.jpg"
 fullImage: "http://uploads.9dots.io/Ol4C46f_lrg.jpg"

 ---

-## Lesson Overview
-Students revist their initial sketches for their mural to plan for creating a foreground and background.
-This lesson starts by discussing the plans for creating a collaborative mural.
-Then, students use a list of littleBits and the brainstorming handout to choose which littleBits to incorporate.
-After, teach students about foreground and background and how to hide littleBits behind an elevated foreground.
-Students demonstrate learning by creating a plan for their foreground and background with littleBits.

 ## Setup